MicrosoftDocs/win32/desktop-src/OPC/parts-overview.md

 ## Introduction

-In the analogy of a package to a real–world filing system, the parts in a package are like the folders in a filing cabinet.
+In the analogy of a package to a real world filing system, the parts in a package are like the folders in a filing cabinet.
 Parts store application data, like folders store personal or business information.
 To further extend the analogy, the content of a part is data in the form of a byte stream like the content of a folder is information in the form of paperwork.

 In the logical model of a package, parts are resources that are URI-addressable data components inside a package.
 A part consists of a byte stream of data and properties which are specified in the *ECMA-376 OpenXML, 1st Edition, Part 2: Open Packaging Conventions (OPC)*.